thenewdarling/CurseOfStrahd/Downtime/2022-01-16 Downtime before Session 16.md

 [17-Jan-22 05:32 PM] [[Varian]] Lo'Gosh (he/him)
 [[Varian]] chuckles and his eyes twinkle impishly.
 "I am sorry to add to the stack of stupid men you've met.
-No, Lolth will bring me no joy.
-Lolth watches, Lolth tests and, above all, Lolth consumes.
+No, [[Lolth]] will bring me no joy. [[Lolth]] watches, [[Lolth]] tests and, above all, [[Lolth]] consumes.
 I don’t know what Her plans are, but at least for now our goals are aligned.”

 [17-Jan-22 05:36 PM] [[Magdalena]] de Luna (she/her)
 She shrugs.
 "It's just your nature.
 Though, you are neither a god nor a monster."
 She looks at his red eyes.
 "That I know of."

-"When you find that Lolth's goals do not align with your own anymore, let me know.
+"When you find that [[Lolth]]'s goals do not align with your own anymore, let me know.
 Whatever your Spider Queen wants with you here, it cannot be good."

 [17-Jan-22 05:54 PM] [[Varian]] Lo'Gosh (he/him)
 [[Varian]] looks warily at [[Magda]].